PTCInc/wnc-plus-outbound-demo-api/Usage.md

 The server and client certificates are generated automatically when the container is started.
 You will see a certificates folder generated in the current working directory.
 It contains the client certificate chain and server certificate chain.

+> Note - Certificates remain valid for 30 days from when the docker container starts.
+If that time period passes, the certificates will expire.
+To get new certificates, just delete the `certificates` folder and restart the Docker containers.

 ### Authentication

 To obtain a bearer token, make a POST request to `https://localhost:443/generateToken` with the following JSON data: